dribnet/purvs/README.md

 For my final layout I decided to go with a grid layout with some jitter and varying tilt values.
 This is so that the blue and purple flames will appear randomly making it more of a surprise.

 I also made the orange colours more closer in shade making the more yellow and red colours less common.
+Finally there is a 30% chance that the whole grid is mostly purple or blue.
+I added this to create a drastic change and give more emphasis on the rare colours.